bookpanda/microvm-networking/cloudlab/results/multinode/bm-bm.md

 # Throughput
-## VM as server responding to bulk data from a VM
+## BM as server responding to bulk data from a BM
 ```bash
 # server
 iperf3 -s